This is a collaborative post.

 Do Mild Exercises

 Every week, seniors 65 and over should engage in at least 2.5 hours of moderate aerobic activity (such as brisk walking).
 On most days of the week, that amounts to around 30 minutes.
 Alternatively, you should obtain 1 hour and 15 minutes of intense activity each week, such as jogging.
+This can really improve the mental health of elderlies.

 Look After a Pet